agormp/phylotreelib/README.md

 ### Methods for analyzing and altering tree objects.

 Tree objects also have a number of methods that can be used to analyze and alter them.
-These are listed below along with brief descriptions of use and functionality.
 In addition to what's mentioned below, treelib also contains additional methods, but these are mostly for internal use in treelib (not for application programming), and are subject to change if I come up with better implementations.